ShaneMcC/blog.dataforce.org.uk/content/posts/2008-06-10-PXE-Goodness.md

 However there was an alternative, network booting.
 Quickly check the back of the laptop, bingo! a network port!

-So, I quickly (I say quickly, but my server was still Redhat 9 at the time, so rather slowly and painfully) I installed the tftp server (`apt-get install tftp-hda` on ubuntu), configured xinet.d (see below) and my dhcp server (see below).
+So, I quickly (I say quickly, but my server was still Redhat 9 at the time, so rather slowly and painfully) I installed the tftp server (`apt-get install tftp-hda` on Ubuntu), configured xinet.d (see below) and my dhcp server (see below).

 xinet.d/tftp: